polar-app/polar-app/_docs/folders.md

 Polar supports folders for managing your files in a hierarchy.

-We support both basic tags and 'hierachical' tags.
+We support both basic tags and 'hierarchical' tags.

+To create a hierarchical tag, prefix the tag with a /.
+Example: /my/custom/hierarchy.

+Once you tag a document with a hierarchical tag a folder will be created in the sidebar.

 Regular tags are shown in the document to the right of the document title and hierarchical tags are shown in the left pane/sidebar.